Together-Java/ModernJava/src/projects/buy_now_pay_later.md

 The level of scrutiny that applies to normal debts does not seem to, at least in the United States, apply when you do it via payment plans and call it "Buy Now, Pay Later."
-This allows for businesses to make loans they otherwise wouldn't be allowed to to people that might not otherwise qualify.
+This allows for businesses to make loans they otherwise wouldn't be allowed to to people they might not otherwise be allowed to loan to.

 This certainly helps people who are struggling to get enough to affort their essential expenses.
 It can also help people make non-essential expenses which they deem essential.
 Human's are imperfect